Hawaiʻi Kai, Hawaii

-Hawaiʻi Kai, also known as Maunalua or Koko Marina, is a largely residential area located in the City & County of Honolulu, in the East Honolulu CDP, on the island of Oʻahu.
+Hawaiʻi Kai, also known as Maunalua or Koko Marina, is a largely residential area located in the Honolulu, in the East Honolulu CDP, on the island of Oʻahu.
 Hawaiʻi Kai is the largest of several communities at the eastern end of the island.
 The area was largely developed by Henry J. Kaiser around the ancient Maunalua fishpond and wetlands area known as Kuapā (meaning "fishpond wall").
-Hawaiʻi Kai or Koko Marina was dredged from Kuapā Pond starting around 1959.
+Hawaiʻi Kai was dredged from Kuapā Pond starting around 1959.
 Dredging not only transformed the shallow coastal inlet and wetlands into a marine embayment, but was accompanied by considerable filling and clearing of the pond margins.
 In 1961, Kaiser-Aetna entered into a lease agreement with the land owner, the Bernice Pauahi Bishop Estate, to develop the 521 acre (2.11 km^{2}) fishpond into residential tracts with a marina and channels separated by fingers of land and islands upon which house lots and commercial properties would be laid out and developed.
 Nearly all of the low-lying lands surrounding the marina have since been developed, and neighborhoods now extend back into the several valleys and up the separating ridges.

 Geography

 Immediately west of Hawaiʻi Kai along Kalanianaʻole Highway (State Rte.
 72) is the East Honolulu neighborhood of Kuliʻouʻou.
 Eastward from Hawaiʻi Kai (Maunalua) on the same highway is the Koko Head area, an area now mostly included within Koko Head Park.
 South of Hawaiʻi Kai is Maunalua Bay, and north are the Koʻolau mountains.
 Eventually the road crosses over to the windward side near Makapuʻu Point.

 Hawaiʻi Kai is located approximately 12 mi east of the Central Business District (CBD) of Honolulu.

 In the 2000 U.S. census the U.S. Census Bureau defined Hawaiʻi Kai as being in the urban Honolulu census-designated place.
-For the 2010 U.S. census the bureau created a new census-designated place, East Honolulu.
+In the 2010 U.S. census, the bureau created a new census-designated place, East Honolulu, which Hawaiʻi Kai currently resides in.

 Native Hawaiian fishpond

 Maunalua Bay was formerly renown for having the largest Native Hawaiian fishpond on Oʻahu.
-The 523 acre fishpond known as Keahupua-O-Maunalua had a wall or kuapā which originally spanned from Kuliʻouʻou headland and to what is now Portlock.
+The 523 acre fishpond known as Keahupua-O-Maunalua had a wall or kuapā which originally spanned from Kuliʻouʻou headland to what is now Portlock.
 The pond was used primarily to raise mullet (ʻawaʻawa) and was also home to many endemic or indigenous waterbirds.
 The area remained important for fishing and agriculture until the 1950s when the fishpond was filled for housing development.